Explore

 Land Use Application

-Application number N 240187 ZRQ (123-12 Sutphin Boulevard Rezoning) submitted by SBR Equities Inc. and Full Gospel Mission Church of God in Christ, pursuant to Section 201 of the New York City Charter, for an amendment of the Zoning Resolution of the City of New York modifying APPENDIX F, for the purpose of establishing a Mandatory Inclusionary Housing area, Borough of Queens, Community District 12, Council District 28.
+Application number N 240080 ZRQ (14-10 Beach Channel Drive Rezoning) submitted by 14-10 Beach LLC, pursuant to Section 201 of the New York City Charter, for an amendment of the Zoning Resolution of the City of New York, modifying APPENDIX F for the purpose of establishing a Mandatory Inclusionary Housing area, Borough of Queens, Community District 14, Council District 31.

 A motion was made that this Land Use Application be Approved, by Council approved by consent Roll Call.